didadidaboom/hadoopset-cluster-docker/README.md

 ```

 ##### 2. Check spark
 Check whether installation is successful or not by typing "jps".
-Having ***output:*** in master node:
+Having ***output*** in master node:
 ```
 namenode
 jps